Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips Algorithms

-\section{TIPS Algorithms}
+\section{\textsc{tips} Algorithms}

-Recall from Section 1, we cannot integrate the selection of informative plans into the enumeration step of the query optimizer as these plans are selected based on the \textsc{qep} and \textsc{aqp}s a learner have seen.
-In this section, we present algorithms to address the \textsc{tips} problem.
-Specially, we present \textsc{i-tips} and \textsc{b-tips} to address the two variants of the problem introduced in Section~\ref{sec:problem_def}.
-We begin by introducing two \textit{learning-aware} pruning strategies that are exploited by them.
-Note that all these algorithms take as input a collection of candidate \textsc{aqp}s $\Pi^\ast$ that is retrieved by \textsc{arena} from the underlying \textsc{rdbms} as detailed in Section~\ref{sec:framework}.
+As discussed in Section~\ref{secintro}, we cannot integrate the selection of informative plans into the optimizer’s enumeration step because these plans are chosen based on the \textsc{qep} and \textsc{aqp}s observed by a learner.
+Moreover, query optimizers search and filter by cost, whereas we are not merely seeking the lowest-cost plans.
+Thus, new algorithms are needed for the \textsc{tips} problem.
+We propose \textsc{i-tips} and \textsc{b-tips} for the two problem variants in Section~\ref{sec:problem_def}.

-\eat{Third, since \textsc{b-aqps} is NP-hard and \textsc{i-aqps} is closely related to the size of $\Pi^\ast$, which is extremely large when there are many tables to be joined, there is no polynomial time solution for finding optimal \textsc{aqp}.
-Hence, we need to devise efficient plan pruning strategy for \textsc{i-aqps} and sub-optimal solutions, which theoretically guarantee the approximation ratio, for \textsc{b-aqps}.}
+We first present two pruning strategies--\textit{group forest-based pruning} (\textsc{gfp}) and \textit{importance-based plan sampling} (\textsc{ips})--to enable efficient exploration of the candidate plan space and support queries with many joins.
+We then describe the \textsc{i-tips} and \textsc{b-tips} algorithms, which leverage these strategies to select informative plans.
+It is important to note that the pruning strategies are essential for maintaining acceptable response times even for queries with a small number of joins (\eg 3–4) that exhibit join-order effects.
+Such queries may generate thousands of alternative plans due to join-order permutations, access-path choices, and join algorithms~\cite{DBLP:conf/icde/GraefeM93,DBLP:books/daglib/0011128}.
+As reported in Section~\ref{sec:ustudy}, \textsc{gfp} keeps the per-\textsc{aqp} wait time around one second.

-\eat{We now have all the machineries in place to present the algorithms to address the \textsc{aqps} problem.
-We first introduce an approximate algorithm to solve the \textsc{i-aqps} problem.
-Then we discuss how to utilize it to address the \textsc{b-aqps} problem. }
+We begin by introducing our framework to retrieve a collection of candidate \textsc{aqp}s $\Pi^\ast$ from the underlying \textsc{rdbms}.
+These candidate plans are passed on as input to our proposed algorithms. \eat{